 There are many different approaches to the analysis of film noir, since film studies today deal with almost any facet, be it technical, stylistic or director specific.
-Dennis Broe, however, has the emphasis on the social-cultural and most of all the working class aspects of these films.
+Dennis Broe, however, has the emphasis on the social-cultural and most of all the working-class aspects of these films.

 He locates the origins of film noir to a large part in French productions from the (pre film noir) 1930s, where he sees the expectations and the future of the protagonists, mostly working class, massively disillusioned.

-In fact, the overwhelming sense of being doomed forever in a struggle for economic survival and life at the mercy of (often corrupt) city officials and the police force, the working-class protagonist turned out to become pessimistic, disappointed and finally violent.
+In fact, the overwhelming sense of being doomed forever in a struggle for economic survival and life at the mercy of (often corrupt) city officials and the police force, the working-class protagonist turned out to be pessimistic, disappointed and finally violent.
 A similar bleak outlook on life – as early critique on the American capitalist system and its values – was portrayed in a few US movies during WWII; to be continued on a large scale after the war.

 This development was overshadowed by various strikes in 1945 and 1946 as these “strikes were accompanied by optimism on the part of filmmakers about the ability of cinema to grasp the social issues of the day.
-Both hopes were dashed in 1947 with the outlawing of the strikers’ actions by the Taft-Hatley Act and the HUAC attack on Hollywood, seen by studios as means of curbing a resurgence of labor and guild power in the industry.”
-And traditionally, left filmmakers very often were fascinated by the combination of elements from the crime film with social struggles, e.g. explaining crime, violence and desperation finally as the result (and critique) of present social standards.
+Both hopes were dashed in 1947 with the outlawing of the strikers’ actions by the Taft-Hatley Act and the HUAC attack on Hollywood, seen by studios as means of curbing a resurgence of labor and guild power in the industry,” and traditionally, left filmmakers very often were fascinated by the combination of elements from the crime film with social struggles, e.g. explaining crime, violence and desperation finally as the result (and critique) of present social standards.

 As this information on American film noir is more or less common knowledge today, Broe devotes the majority of his book to demonstrate those aspects and very similar developments in other nations and their respective movie output at a certain time; hence his title “International Film Noir.”
 In the four chapters, he investigates the post-war film noir production of Britain (a country that became a new home to American filmmakers being blacklisted in Hollywood), Japan and Italy; and how it changed during the Cold War.